-the images constructed from the camera images (see Sect.
-5.4) and the IDOAS measurement (Fig. 16), the overall structure of the volcanic plume appears similar in both images.
-A noteworthy fact is that the camera image seems to have SO_2 columns of up to 2×10^{17} molec cm-2 in areas where the IDOAS shows no enhanced SO_2 .
-This effect is caused by changes in the the background intensity over the field of view of the SO_2 -camera.
-Due to the sun's azimuthal position (approximately in line with the azimuthal viewing direction of the camera, see Fig. 4), the ratio between the scattered radiation intensity at 315 nm and 330 nm is not constant over the entire image.
+Simultaneous Imaging DOAS (I-DOAS) measurements (taken between 10:38 and 11:45 LT on Day 3) were used to further investigate the calibration.
+Comparing the images constructed from the camera images (see Sect.
+C) and the I-DOAS measurement (Fig. 16), the overall structure of the volcanic plume appears similar in both images.
+A noteworthy fact is that the camera image seems to have SO2 columns of up to 2×10^{17} molec cm-2 (~ 80 ppmm) in areas where the I-DOAS shows no enhanced SO2.
+This effect is caused by changes in the background intensity over the field-of-view of the SO2 camera.
+Due to the sun's azimuthal position (approximately in line with the azimuthal viewing direction of the camera; see Fig. 4), the ratio between the scattered radiation intensity at 315 and 330 nm is not constant over the entire image.

-To further compare the calibrations we reduced the image size to 127 (horizontally) \times 88 (vertically) pixels to reduce errors caused by imperfect image alignment.
-All values that were below a thresholds of 1.5×10^{17} molec cm-2 for IDOAS measurements and below 0.01 AA for camera images were removed.
-The remaining data points were used to create a calibration curve that can be compared with the calibration curve obtained from the DOAS instrument incorporated in our camera.
-The result in Fig. 13 shows that the calibration curve we obtained with our NFOV-DOAS instrument is in general agreement with the IDOAS measurements.
-The calibration obtained from the IDOAS is slightly more noisy, probably due to an imperfect spatial and temporal alignment.
-Since the SO2 camera images were spatially transformed to match the IDOAS FOV and averaged to match the IDOAS time resolution, small errors due to misalignment are possible.
-Both calibration curves clearly deviate from the calibration cell measurements for AA values above 0.1.
+To further compare the calibrations we reduced the image size to 127 (horizontally) × 88 (vertically) pixels to reduce errors caused by imperfect image alignment.
+All values that were below a threshold of 1.5×10^{17} molec cm-2 (60 ppmm) for I-DOAS measurements and below 0.01 AA for camera images were removed.
+The remaining data points were used to create a calibration curve that can be compared with the calibration curve obtained from the DOAS instrument incorporated in the camera.
+The result in Fig. 13 shows that the calibration curve we obtained with the NFOV-DOAS